daumling/tiny-imap-filter/README.md

 - *user*: the username
 - *pass*: the password
 - *folder*: This optional value takes the folder to operate upon.
 If not supplies, "INBOX" is assumed.
 - *search*: This is the IMAP search expression that should be used on that connection.
 This is based on the possible IMAP search verbs described at the PHP function [imap_search()](http://php.net/manual/en/function.imap-search.php).
 The string is case insensitive, and you can use any date speficier that the PHP function [DateTime::modify()](http://php.net/manual/en/datetime.modify.php) supports as a word; it will be replaced with the correct date format.
 If you, for example, use the string "SINCE yesterday", all emails headers that have arrived since yesterday would be fetched.
 If this value is omitted, the search verb is "UNSEEN", which returns unread messages.
+Please keep in mind to use single quote3s for multi-word expression as in "SINCE '-3 days'".

 #### [connection.rules]